mduez/mduez.github.io/docs/Teaching/on-science.md

 relationship between disciplines.
-Because of this unique role, philosophy is privileged or cursed never to be able to become a settled discipline with fixed methodology like others, despite the efforts of Descartes, Kant, Husserl, and lesser minds to “fix” this problem.
+Because of this unique role, philosophy is privileged or cursed never to be able to become a settled discipline with fixed methodology like others, despite the efforts of Descartes, Kant, Husserl, and lesser minds to find a way to make it such.
 While there are professional scientists, professional philosophers, professional historians, and professional literary critics, we are all amateur scientists when we notice and investigate contingent patterns in the world, amateur philosophers when we